aneziac/linalgeuc/README.md

 # Credits

-Thanks to [@SomeLoserWhoCantPickOriginalUsernames](https://github.com/SomeLoserThatCantPickOriginalUsernames) for originally beginning the linear algebra library.
+- Thanks to [@SomeLoserWhoCantPickOriginalUsernames](https://github.com/SomeLoserThatCantPickOriginalUsernames) for originally beginning the linear algebra library.
+- Shoutout to [@lama0608](https://github.com/lama0608) for helping test the code.